fmoessbauer/drace/tools/ReportConverter/README.md

 - pathlib
 - argparse

-Optional (for chart creation)
+Optional (for chart creation):
 - matplotlib

 ### Programs

-If the user has installed Visual Studio Code and code.exe is in the PATH variable (is by default), then source file can be opened at the line of interest via a click on the link in the HTML file.
+If the user has Visual Studio Code installed and code.exe is in the PATH variable (is by default), the source file can be opened at the line of interest via a click on the link in the HTML file.

-If VS Code is not installed the files will be opened with the used browser.
+If VS Code is not installed, the files will be opened with the used browser.